MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-identity.md

 The [Azure Stack Hub API](../user/azure-stack-rest-api-use.md)  solution walks you through the process of retrieving a token to access the Azure Stack Hub API.

-## Connect to Azure Stack Hub using Powershell
+## Connect to Azure Stack Hub using PowerShell

 The quickstart [to get up and running with PowerShell in Azure Stack Hub](../operator/azure-stack-powershell-install.md) walks you through the steps needed to install Azure PowerShell and connect to your Azure Stack Hub installation.